Totile/dianthus/readme.md

 A button box to interface with web-based GUI, when you want to just push on buttons to do repetitive tasks.
 This replaces the need for the small buttons of a keyboard, or *worse*, a MOUSE.

 * Hardware Supported: This box is based on the XB7 industrial button from Schneider electrics.
+And a promicro development board.
 * Hardware Availability:

 ## Installation guide